The following post was written by David Cuberos, Enterprise Sales Consultant with RightPatient®

 “…an internal organ that is well protected against damage and wear by a highly transparent and sensitive membrane (the cornea).
 This distinguishes it from fingerprints, which can be difficult to recognize after years of certain types of manual labor.
 The iris is mostly flat, and its geometric configuration is only controlled by two complementary muscles (the sphincter pupillae and dilator pupillae) that control the diameter of the pupil.
 This makes the iris shape far more predictable than, for instance, that of the face.” (via Wikipedia, http://bit.ly/1B8Zlls)

-This stability eliminates the need to re-enroll patients as is the case with other biometric patient identifications systems that rely on alternate credentials, such as palm vein.
+This stability eliminates the need to re-enroll patients as is the case with other biometric patient identification systems that rely on alternate credentials, such as palm vein.

 Our experience across a wide variety of healthcare environments with varying conditions has proven that when offered the choice of modalities, more hospitals are turning to iris biometrics for patient identification because of the unique advantages it offers over the alternatives.
 We expect to see iris biometrics for patient ID continue to proliferate around the world as the single, trusted source to ensure the highest levels of patient safety and to help improve patient data integrity both at the local and national levels.